haruair/haruair.github.io/content/blog/2017/setup-hugo-blog-on-github-pages-with-travis-ci.md

 $ git checkout --orphan master
 ```

-- Create a github repo
-- Create an orphan `master` branch of the repository
-- Create a `code` branch for the original

 ## Add a deploy script

 If you build the site manually, it's just boring.
 Travis CI allows us to add a